raux/raux.github.io/index.md

 - Recognize and Educate how top-class research looks like.

-- Estabilish and build Japanese networks that keep up with global research.
+- Estabilish and build Japanese localized networks that link with global research.

-- Towards Research and Education at a global standard within Japan.
+- Towards Research and Education at a global standard that holds Japan culture and environment.

 ## Call for Contributions
 <p style='text-align: justify;'>